Colorado-State-University-CMB/CM580A3-Intro-to-qCMB-2023/09_commandline/Readme.md

 Who, what, where, when, when, why and how.

  - **What?**
 Text interface to computer.
+As opposed to a GUI.
  - **Why?**
 Basic.
+Versatile.
+Designed for automation.
  - **How?**
 I'll show you.
  - **When?**
-Right now. (also, it existed before GUIs).
+Right now.
+(It existed before GUIs).
  - **Who?**
 You: the biologist, analyzer of data, the user of open source.
  - **Where?**